flexera-public/policy_templates/cost/aws/unused_volumes/README.md

 Optionally, the user can specify one or more tags that if found on a volume will exclude the volume from the list.

-### Policy savings details
+### Policy Savings Details

 The policy includes the estimated monthly savings.
-The estimated monthly savings is recognized if the resource is terminated or downsized.
-Optima is used to retrieve and calculate the estimated savings which is the cost of the resource for a full day (3 days ago) multiplied by 30.44 (the average number of days in a month), or 0 if no cost information for the resource was found in Optima.
-The savings is displayed in the Estimated Monthly Savings column.
-The incident message detail includes the sum of each resource *Estimated Monthly Savings* as *Potential Monthly Savings*.
+The estimated monthly savings is recognized if the resource is terminated.

+- The `Estimated Monthly Savings` is calculated by multiplying the amortized cost of the resource for 1 day, as found within Flexera CCO, by 30.44, which is the average number of days in a month.
+- Since the costs of individual resources are obtained from Flexera CCO, they will take into account any Flexera adjustment rules or cloud provider discounts present in the Flexera platform.
+- If the resource cannot be found in Flexera CCO, the `Estimated Monthly Savings` is 0.
+- The incident message detail includes the sum of each resource `Estimated Monthly Savings` as `Potential Monthly Savings`.

 ## Input Parameters